ral-facilities/object-storage-api/README.md

 application requires a MongoDB and a MinIO instance to run.
 Instances of these can be started using the `docker-compose.yml` file.

-1. Start a MongoDB instance:
+1. Start a MongoDB and MinIO instance:

    ```bash
    docker compose up --detach mongo-db minio